 Number of seniors over the age of 65 currently living in Virginia Beach

-Percentage of seniors 65 and older within the Virginia Beach population
+14.3% of seniors are 65 and older within the Virginia Beach population

 Health care for seniors in Virginia Beach

-Virginia Beach is a coastal city with beaches and access to high-quality health care.
+Virginia Beach is a city with access to high-quality health care.
 From specialty hospitals and clinics to home health care options, you’ll find the care you require to stay healthy and vibrant.

 Sentara Virginia Beach General Hospital